kumahq/kuma-website/docs/docs/0.6.0/policies/traffic-trace.md

 # Traffic Trace

 This policy enables tracing logging to a third party tracing solution.
-Tracing is supported on any HTTP traffic in a [`Mesh`](../mesh), and will only work with data planes and services that have the Kuma `kuma.io/protocol: http` tag defined.
+Tracing is supported on any HTTP traffic in a [`Mesh`](../mesh), and will only work with data planes and services that have the Kuma `protocol: http` tag defined.

 In order to enable tracing there are two steps that have to be taken: